mycarta/mycarta/README.md

   <img width="650" src="https://mycarta.files.wordpress.com/2019/03/workflow.png">
 </p>

-- **Subsurface data viewer (proprietary)**: For my current, built a browser-based app using Panel and Holoviews, to support efforts to QC, analyze, and filter geophysical logs provided by service companies.
+- **Subsurface data viewer (proprietary project)**: For my current, built a browser-based app using Panel and Holoviews, to support efforts to QC, analyze, and filter geophysical logs provided by service companies.
 Increased productivity by 200%.
+**>>> Some kind of non-proprietary illustration to go here**

-- **Image augmentation pipeline (proprietary) for Deep Learning**.
+- **Image augmentation pipeline (proprietary project) for Deep Learning**.
 For a previous employer (as a free-lance), built an image augmentation tools for classification of faults in seismic data, a typically low bias / high variance problem.
 Used in production tests with Convolutional Neural Networks, it helped improve performance.
 These efforts paved the path for the company's subsequent coding and investigations.
+**>>> Screen captures from similar example (augmentor PR) to go here**

+- **App (Hackathon project)**: Sketch2model (_add link to live app here_) - a browser-based app to turn back-of-the-napkin geological sketches into geologic models used to generate synthetic seismic sections.
+Built around a prototype put together at the [2015 Calgary Hackathon](https://agilescientific.com/blog/2015/5/15/canadian-codeshow), organized by [Agile Scientific](https://github.com/agile-geoscience), with teammates [Evan Saltman](https://github.com/epsalt) and [Elwyn Galloway](https://github.com/scibbatical), and special guest [Ben Bougher](https://github.com/ben-bougher) from Agile, built  You can read about it in [Elwyn's blog post](https://scibbatical.wordpress.com/2016/05/02/sketch2model/) and [this one of mine](https://mycarta.wordpress.com/2016/07/22/sketch2model-linking-edges-with-mathematical-morphology/).
+**>>> Screen captures to go here**

+- **App (Hackathon project)** :FRIDA (_add link to live app here_) - a browser-based app for interactive removal of acquisition footprint noise removal from #D seismic data.
+Built at the [2021 Hackathon, Transform virtual conference](https://github.com/softwareunderground/transform-2021-hackathon/discussions).
+- **>>> Description, gif animation, screen captures and workflow to go here**

 - **My first package (work very much in progress)**: [cmaptools](https://pypi.org/project/cmaptools/), _a collection of functions to analyze and fix bad colormaps_.
 This is my project for the tutorialthe [Publishing your first Python package](https://transform.softwareunderground.org/2022-first-python-package/overview), attended at the Software Underground [Transform 2022 virtual conference](https://transform.softwareunderground.org/overview).
 Github [repo here](https://github.com/mycarta/cmaptools).
 The goal is to package up in a GUI the technique to fix non-perceptual colormap descibed in this [blog post](https://mycarta.wordpress.com/2018/09/26/how-to-fix-rainbows-and-other-bad-colormaps-using-python/).

 - **Contribution**: created a collection of image processing functions to detect, segment, and rectify the main map from published figures.
 This was a contribution to [Rainbow](https://github.com/mycarta/rainbow), a tool to recover data from scientific images (primarily of seismic data) with unknown colourmaps, a project by [Matt Hall](https://github.com/kwinkunks/) (read more about it in [Matt's blog post](https://agilescientific.com/blog/2017/5/31/unweaving-the-rainbow) ).
 A full eaxample of the method is described in [Part I](https://mycarta.wordpress.com/2017/09/10/computer-vision-in-geoscience-recover-seismic-data-from-images-part-1/) and [Part II](https://mycarta.wordpress.com/2017/09/18/computer-vision-in-geoscience-recover-seismic-data-from-images-part-2/) of a series on my blog titled [Computer vision in Geoscience](https://mycarta.wordpress.com/2017/07/30/computer-vision-in-geoscience-recover-seismic-data-from-images-introduction/).
+**>>> Screen captures and workflow to go here**

 - **Knowledge sharing**: [My answer](https://earthscience.stackexchange.com/a/15139/144) to the question **In the northern hemisphere only, what percentage of the surface is land?**  on [Stack Exchange Earth Science Beta](https://earthscience.stackexchange.com).
 This was a lot of fun combining domain knowledge (about map projections) with a tiny bit of Python programming (using `numpy` arrays) to provide a quantitative solution.
 It is the mini-project I am proud the most of, and I did it out of curiosity and the pure joy of solving a problem!
 -----